Marysville City Cemetery

 (e) In no event shall stacking of caskets be permissible.
 For an adult casket, the minimum size of an individual plot shall be 45 inches wide and 10 feet in length.
 Any exceptions to the above must be approved by the cemetery board with notification to the city council.
 (Policy A-15a)

 12-408.
 RESTRICTED BURIAL POLICY.
-No burials on Sundays, New Year’s Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Veteran’s Day, Thanksgiving Day or Christmas Day shall be authorized.
-(Policy A-15a)
+No burials on Sundays, New Year’s Day, Martin Luther King Day, President’s Day, Memorial Day, Independence Day, Labor Day, Veteran’s Day, Thanksgiving Day, the Friday after Thanksgiving Day or Christmas Day shall be authorized.
+(Ord.
+1851; Code 2020)

 12-409.
 FEES TO OPEN AND CLOSE GRAVES.
 Fees for the opening and closing of graves within the cemetery shall be established by city policy.
 (Code 2011)